cgbartek/Personal-Cloud/README.md

 - Linux and MacOS support for file browser

 How you can contribute:
+- Comments and suggestions are welcome!
 - Add Linux and MacOS support for file browser
 - Add some home automation modules (Vera would be a good start)
+- An AI system to improve the voice control.
+I'm not really looking for this to be a Siri knockoff though.